 Despite being a small village, Chester has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Chester in 2010 was $31,135, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $124,540 for a family of four.
+The per capita income in Chester in 2018 was $34,182, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $136,728 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

 Chester is an extremely ethnically-diverse village.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.58% of the village’s residents.
-Important ancestries of people in Chester include Irish, German, Polish, and Russian.
+People of Hispanic or Latino origin account for 33.68% of the village’s residents.
+Important ancestries of people in Chester include Irish, Italian, English, German, and Jamaican.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.